BiocomputeLab/paraSBOLv/README.md

 ## Support

 If you use this tool to create diagrams or as a basis for new software please cite the following paper that provides an overview of the tool and possible use cases.
-Without citation support of this tool become difficult.
+Without citations the support of this tool become difficult.

 `Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for standard-compliant genetic design visualisation tools" (in prep.)`